Gradient Descent

 where v(t) is the "velocity" vector at time t,

-RMSprop (Root Mean Square prop)
+RMSprop (Root Mean Square Prop)

 Adam (Adaptive Moment Estimation)